-You’ll probably want to explore the many charms the cosmopolitan capital has to offer.
-Make your way to the city center and snap some photos of singular architecture at Rådhuset town hall, the Royal Palace, and Oslo Cathedral.
+You’ll like want to explore the many charms the cosmopolitan capital has to offer.
+Why not make your way to the city centre, making sure to take snaps of the architecturally distinct Rådhuset town hall, Royal Palace, and Oslo Cathedral.

-You can find popular eateries at Aker Brygge at the waterfront, along with the imposing Akershus Fortress and the gleaming new buildings around Bjørvika.
-The latter is where you’ll find modern attractions like the Oslo Opera House and the landmark new Edvard Munch Museum.
-As you’d expect, it hosts the world’s largest collection of works by the iconic Norwegian artist.
+Along the waterfront, there’s Aker Brygge for popular eateries, the imposing Akershus Fortress, and the gleaming new buildings around Bjørvika waterfront.
+The latter is where you’ll find modern attractions such as the Oslo Opera House and landmark new Edvard Munch Museum which, as you’d expect, has the world’s largest collection of works by the iconic Norwegian artist.

-If there’s enough daylight left, you could even jump on the metro from Central station.
-A short 20-minute ride is all it takes to bring you to the edge of a tranquil alpine forest overlooking the city.
+Or, if there’s enough daylight left, you could even jump on the metro from Central station.
+A short 20-minute ride is all it takes to bring you to the edge of a tranquil alpine forest that overlooks the city.

 Discovering Norway’s capital

-After breakfast at your hotel, we’ll take a tour to two of Oslo’s main attractions.
-Vigeland Sculpture Park is located at the center of splendid Frogner Park.
-The park features more than 200 visually striking sculptures in bronze, granite, and cast iron, created by prolific Norwegian artist Gustav Vigeland.
+After breakfast at your hotel, we’ll go on a tour to two of Oslo’s main attractions.
+Vigeland Sculpture Park is located at the centre of splendid Frogner Park.
+There, you’ll find more than 200 visually striking sculptures in bronze, granite, and cast iron by prolific Norwegian artist Gustav Vigeland.

-A transfer will take you to the pier and your ship, MS Trollfjord, which will depart by early evening.
+The tour will end at the pier where your ship, MS Trollfjord, is waiting to depart by early evening.
 Once we’ve welcomed you aboard and you’ve settled into your cabin or suite, you’ll meet your Coastal Experience Team.
-Meet each member of the team as they give lectures and organize onboard activities throughout your cruise.
+You’ll get to know each member of the team well as they give lectures and organise onboard activities for you throughout your voyage.

-Meet your fellow guests in the ship’s two-story panorama lounge and mark the moment as we make history by sailing from Oslo for the first time.
-Watch as the capital’s twinkling lights fade into the distance and admire the scenery and various points of interests along Oslofjord.
+Meet your fellow guests in the ship’s two-storey panorama lounge and mark the moment we make history by sailing from Oslo for the first time.
+Watch as the capital’s twinkling lights fade into the distance and admire the scenery and various points of interests seen along Oslofjord.

-Sitting along the southern tip of the country, Kristiansand is Norway’s fifth-largest city, with a population of 112,000 people.
-We aim to call there in the early morning, giving you a few hours to explore.
+Sitting along the southern tip of the country, Kristiansand is Norway’s fifth largest city.
+We aim to be alongside from morning to late afternoon, giving you plenty of time to explore.

-Enjoy a guided walk and notice that the city is built on a very uniform grid plan, with several straight roads running from the harbor all the way through the city.
-These roads show architecture from different eras, which reveal the extensive rebuilds the city had to endure after major fires in the 18th and 19th centuries, and even a World War II attack.
+As you walk around Kristiansand, you might notice that the city is built on a very uniform grid plan, with several straight roads running from the harbour all the way through the city.
+These roads are lined with architecture from different eras, evidence of the extensive rebuilds the city had to go through after major fires in the 18th and 19th centuries-, and a World War II attack.

-On an optional excursion that starts from Kristiansand, you can visit the working Lindesnes Lighthouse, which marks Norway’s southernmost point.
-This beacon has been guiding seafarers since the early 20th century.
-Learn about the site’s long history, which stretches all the way back to 1656.
+Another optional excursion takes you to the working Lindesnes Lighthouse, which marks Norway’s southernmost point.
+See the beacon that has been guiding seafarers to safety on dark nights since the early 20th century, and learn about the long history of the site that goes all the way back to 1656.

 As we sail past the southern tip of Norway, we’ll begin heading north along the west coast.
 Just past Stavanger, we’ll reach Haugesund, the ‘Home of the Viking Kings’.

 The nickname is inspired by sites such as St. Olav’s Church, built in 1250 by King Håkon Hå.
-We also have Haraldshaugen, a national monument reputed to be the first king’s burial site.
-Why not step back in time to the Viking Age at Nordvegen Visiting Center, which features exhibitions presented by a fictional Harald Fairhair himself.
+There’s also Haraldshaugen, a national monument reputed to be the first king’s burial site.
+Why not step back in time to the Viking Age at Nordvegen Visiting Centre which features exhibitions presented by a fictional Harald Fairhair himself.

-After a short stop in Haugesund, rejoin the ship for some scenic cruising in Hardangerfjord.
-At 111 miles long, it is the second longest fjord in the country, and fifth longest in the world.
+After a short stay in Haugesund, you’ll rejoin the ship for some scenic cruising in Hardangerfjord.
+At 179 kilometres in length, it is the second longest fjord in the country, and fifth longest in the world.

-This stunning waterway is one of Norway’s finest.
-Mountain scenery is everywhere you look, with white peaks towering over the fjord and reflecting off the shimmering water below.
+The stunning waterway is one of Norway’s finest.
+See mountain scenery everywhere you look, with the white peaks that tower over the fjord being reflected in the shimmering water below.

-The region is famous for its apples, used in jams and juice to award-winning cider, which one food writer described as ‘Nordic champagne’.
+The region is famous for its apple products, from jams and juice to its award-winning cider, which one food writer described as ‘Nordic Champagne’.

 A picturesque town

 After a hearty breakfast on the ship, we’ll dock mid-morning at a town that spreads out across a string of islands.
-With almost an entire day to explore, you’ll have plenty of time to see everything Ålesund has to offer.
+With almost an entire day to explore, you’ll have plenty of time to see all that Ålesund has to offer.

-As we approach the shore, you might notice the distinctive architecture.
-Every detail of the buildings, from the bright colors to the rounded spires, were inspired by art nouveau style, which was popular in the early 1900s.
+As we approach the shore, you might first notice the distinctive style of architecture.
+Every detail of the buildings, from the bright colours to the rounded spires, were all inspired by the Art Nouveau style, which was popular in the early 1900s.
 Almost the entire town received a makeover in the style when it was rebuilt after a major fire in 1904.

-As you leave the waterfront, you’ll enter a fairy-tale town, filled with narrow streets lined with unique houses.
-If you don’t fill up your camera’s memory card with this, snap some impressive photos of the archipelago from the nearby Mount Aksla viewpoint.
+As you leave the waterfront, you’ll find yourself in a fairy-tale town, wandering narrow streets lined with unique houses.
+If your camera’s memory card isn’t already full after this, you can get impressive photos of the archipelago from the nearby Mount Aksla viewpoint.
 The 418 steps leading there might look intimidating, but the views are well worth the effort.

-Surrounded by islands and water, Brønnøysund sits on a narrow peninsula that juts out from the mainland.
-Around 5,000 people live in this small town, many in colorful houses against a backdrop of gentle slopes and dramatic mountain peaks.
+Surrounded by islands and water, Brønnøysund sits on a narrow peninsula that juts out of the mainland.
+Around 5,000 people live in this small town, many in colourful houses against a backdrop of gentle slopes and dramatic mountain peaks.

-Enjoy the bustling atmosphere of the harbor and stroll along Havnegata.
+Enjoy the bustling atmosphere of the harbour and take a walk along Havnegata.
 Drop into one of the pubs for a snack, or treat yourself to a meal in a local restaurant.
-Wander the visitors’ marina, or visit an 1870 stone church built in neo-Gothic style.
-For some extra excitement, you may be able to go kayaking or island-hopping on an RIB safari.
+Wander the visitors’ marina, or visit an 1870 Neo-Gothic stone church.

-On an island south of Brønnøysund, you’ll find Torghatten mountain, recognizable by a natural tunnel that runs through the center.
-According to local lore, the hole is the result of a troll who fired an arrow at a young woman who rejected his advances.
+On an island south of Brønnøysund, you’ll find Torghatten mountain, recognisable by a natural tunnel that runs through the centre.
+According to local lore, the hole is the result of a troll who fired an arrow at a young woman who had rejected his advances.
 As the Troll King threw his hat to protect her, the sun began to rise, turning the hat to stone with a hole in the middle from the arrow.

-On an optional excursion, you can hike an hour up to the hole in the mountain.
-Peer through the tunnel and enjoy the view of the surrounding islands.
+On an optional excursion, you can take an hour’s walk up to the hole in the mountain.
+Peer through the tunnel and enjoy the view of the islands around.

 Lofoten islands and our historic birthplace